couchbaselabs/couchbase-spark-mllib-sample/README.md

 ```

-and then we load all the data from the database.
+and then we load all the data from the database:

 ```scala
 val houses = spark.read.couchbase()